monkeyscript/website-perf-checklist/README.md

 ### 2. Add expire headers (Browser caching)

 Include the following lines in your `.htaccess` file.
+This will enable caching of our page assets in browsers for the specified time interval.

 ```
 <IfModule mod_expires.c>